UniEmo: Unifying Emotional Understanding and Generation with Learnable Expert Queries: Experiments

-\textbf{Different Threshold Settings in the Data Filtering Algorithm.} In Table~\ref{tab:ablition_threshold}, we present an ablation study to evaluate the impact of different threshold settings $\eta$ and $\delta$ on the performance of the data filtering algorithm.
+\textit{\textbf{C5:~}}\textbf{Different Threshold Settings in the Data Filtering Algorithm.} In Table~\ref{tab:ablition_threshold}, we present an ablation study to evaluate the impact of different threshold settings $\eta$ and $\delta$ on the performance of the data filtering algorithm.
 The baseline method, which lacks explicit feedback, achieves an accuracy of 84.96\%, with an FID of 27.87, and a high Emo-A score of 79.77\%.
 However, introducing explicit feedback across various threshold ranges consistently improves several metrics.
 Notably, the configuration with explicit feedback set between 20\% and 80\% yields the highest accuracy (85.30\%), the lowest FID (27.73), and the best LPIPS score (0.793).
 Additionally, this configuration achieves the highest scores in Sem-C (0.640) and Sem-D (0.0383), indicating improved semantic consistency and diversity.
 Although other configurations also improve performance over the baseline, the 20\%-80\% setting consistently outperforms them across most metrics.
-These results suggest that the selection of thresholds $\eta$ and $\delta$ within this range allows the algorithm to effectively balance filtering precision and diversity, leading to enhanced overall performance.
+This trend reflects a trade-off between feedback quality and diversity.

-\textbf{The Proportion of Generated Images During Training.} In Tab.~\ref{tab:ablition_proportion}, we investigated the impact of the proportion of generated images on model performance.
+\textit{\textbf{C6:~}}\textbf{The Proportion of Generated Images During Training.} In Tab.~\ref{tab:ablition_proportion}, we investigated the impact of the proportion of generated images on model performance.
 Our analysis revealed that varying the percentage of generated images significantly influences key performance metrics.
 Specifically, we observed that increasing the proportion of generated images generally enhances model accuracy and perceptual quality, as indicated by improvements in metrics such as Accuracy, FID, and LPIPS.
 However, this improvement comes at the cost of increased computational resources and processing time.
-After a thorough evaluation, we considered the trade-off between model performance and efficiency.
-The 20\% proportion emerged as a balanced choice, offering a favorable compromise.
+Overall, this reflects a trade-off: a moderate amount of generated data improves robustness by expanding emotion-relevant variations, whereas too much can introduce noisy samples and dilute supervision from real data.
+Under this balance, the 20\% setting provides a favorable compromise.

+\textit{\textbf{C7:~}}\textbf{Conclusion and Discussion.} We summarize the roles of the interacting components in UniEmo and distinguish core design choices from auxiliary enhancements: